-Mapping of the Memory Space

-By default, the user space is accessed by MOVC A, @DPTR instruction for read only.
+Mapping of the Memory Space By default, the user space is accessed by MOVC instruction for read only.
 The column latches space is made accessible by setting the FPS bit in FCON register.
-Writing is possible from 0000h to FFFFh, address bits 6 to 0 are used to select an address within a page while bits 15 to 7 are used to select the programming address of the page.
+Writing is possible from 0000h to 7FFFh, address bits 6 to 0 are used to select an address within a page while bits 14 to 7 are used to select the programming address of the page.
+Setting FPS bit takes precedence on the EXTRAM bit in AUXR register.